ZONESTAR3D/Upgrade-kit-guide/Auto_Repeat_Printing/readme.md

 	* Move to MENU ***Push Arm Test***, click knob, the arm will move front 340mm.

 ## 7. Important Notice   [return to contents>>][0]
 * Before using Automatic Repeat Printing feature, please confirm that the printed object is easy to be removed from the printing platform while the hotbed is cooled.
-It is recommended that you print and confirm this before using automatic repeat printing.
+It is recommended that you print and confirm this before using Automatic Repeat Printing.
 * The following methods will help to remove the printed object from the printing platform:
 	* Put the smooth surface of the glass upward, if the print does not attach well to the platform, you can try the following solution:
 		* Set the hot bed temperature to 70 degrees (PLA, PLA +), or 85 degrees (PETG)